fotor-2025042422352

 "Guys, I smell burning, is my car on fire?"

-Following the appropriate examinations, the team informs the Dutch driver that the automobile is in great working order.
-The powerful burning scent experienced by the Red Bull driver is the result of a fire that broke out 20 kilometers from the circuit at the Aramco factory.
-The causes of the fire in the oil plant, a missile launched by Yemen's Shiite rebels, the Houthis, were announced in the afternoon.
-Due to a similar attack just 20 kilometers from the Jeddah circuit, FP2 has been postponed by 15 minutes, and an emergency meeting between the drivers and Stefano Domenicali, President & CEO Formula 1, has been scheduled, followed by a meeting between Domenicali and the Grand Prix Drivers' Association (GPDA).
-Haas team manager Gunther Steiner said, after the meeting:
+Following the necessary inspections, the team informed the Dutch driver that the car was in proper working condition.
+The strong burning smell was traced to a fire that had broken out approximately 20 kilometres from the circuit, at an Aramco facility.
+Later in the afternoon, it was confirmed that the fire had been caused by a missile launched by Yemen’s Houthi movement.
+As a result of the attack near the Jeddah circuit, the second free practice session (FP2) was delayed by 15 minutes.
+In response to the incident, an emergency meeting was held between the drivers and Stefano Domenicali, President and CEO of Formula 1, followed by a separate meeting between Domenicali and the Grand Prix Drivers’ Association (GPDA).
+After the meeting, Haas Team Principal Günther Steiner stated:

 "We are all here, racing here is safe".